-Edit 11-09-2016: Okay, the Earth is probably NOT spinning.
+Edit 11-09-2016: Okay, the Universe may NOT be spinning.
 It's been a couple years since I've written this article and along with some great supportive models and theory, I have come across similar (but much more knowledgeable) discussion that shows this theory unlikely within the context of our current understanding of the universe's structure.
 As always though, I'm proud of my thoughts and misconceptions.
 They are drivers for my education and thus so, are left intact below.

 Note: During my study, I also found that the idea of a collapsing universe was not necessary for gravitational acceleration towards a rotating circumference.

 Dark energy may simply be centrifugal and centripetal forces inherent to a spinning universe.

 Dark energy is an unknown force used to explain the accelerating expansion of our observable Universe.
 It is my humble opinion that this energy is created by the conservation of angular momentum of a collapsing universe.

 This model assumes that the outer mass of the Universe has succumbed to centripetal forces and is collapsing back towards the center.
 And like the arms of the figure skater, the collapse reduces rotational inertia causing accelerated centrifugal force here within the area of the universe we can observe.
 Unlike the more rigid structure of the figure skater though, our more fluid inner portions of the inner universe allow expansion at an accelerated rate that is relative to the outer universe's collapse.